Johnson County KS · Car Detailing Guide

 I'm going to talk about the equipment specifically because this is where a lot of detail work goes wrong.
 Not all steam cleaners are the same.

 The McCulloch MC1385 is a commercial-grade unit with a proper boiler.
-It reaches 212°F and produces dry steam — the water is more fully converted to vapor before leaving the wand, so the actual moisture deposited on the surface is minimal.
-Surfaces feel slightly damp to the touch and dry within an hour.
-That's the result you want.
+It reaches 212°F and produces dry steam, the water is more fully converted to vapor before leaving the wand, so the actual moisture deposited on the surface is minimal.

 Why This Matters for Johnson County Vehicles Specifically